sysbio-bioinf/TraqBio/README.md

 MAX_MEMORY="512M"
 ```

-Set the install directory ```INSTALL_DIR``` to the one where you copied the BioTraq jar file and initialized the database.
+Set the install directory ```INSTALL_DIR``` to the one where you copied the iBioTraq jar file and initialized the database.
 If you choose a different configuration name, you will have to adjust the variable ```CONFIG``` appropriately.
-It is recommended to create a user account dedicated to run BioTraq.
+It is recommended to create a user account dedicated to run iBioTraq.
 In the example above a user account ```biotraq``` with group ```biotraq``` is used.
 The minimal and maximal memory that is used by the JVM can be adjusted to your usage scenario.